Georgia Bail Bond Laws Explained (2025)

 Responsibilities and Obligations of the Defendant

-Once released on bail, a defendant must adhere to several responsibilities and obligations:
+Once out on a bond in Georgia, a defendant must adhere to several rules and responsibilities:

 Non-compliance with these obligations can lead to bail revocation and re-arrest, emphasizing the importance of adhering to all court-imposed conditions.